APesate/GraphQL-GitHub-Reader/README.md

     - The top 10 starred repositories.
 - ✅ The client uses a SQLite DB to cache the data fetched from the server.
 The current max age for this cache is one day.
 - ✅ Beautiful UI in both Light and Dark mode.
-- ✅ Localized into two languages: English(default) and Dutch.
+- ✅ Localized into three languages: English(default), Spanish, Dutch.
-- ✅ Basic setup to build and test the project and its packages on each PR and Merge to master.
+- ✅ Basic setup to build and test the project and its packages on each PR and Merge to master with GitHub Actions.

 **Note:** It is possible for users to pin Gists to their profiles.
 With the current implementation of the project, the app will fail to render the profile if the user has a gist pinned.
 This is a known issue and will be improved in a future release.